Kaayrapetov/Predicting-Customer-Satisfaction-for-Rent-the-Runway/README.md

 Variable | Description | Values|
 ---------|-------------|-------|
-Size   | The size of the dress rented.|Sizes 0 to 24
+Type of Customer   | The customer is desginated as "Top Contributor" if they review items often|Top Contributor, unknown Size   | The size of the dress rented.|Sizes 0 to 24 Rented_for |   the type of event for which the garment was rented. |Vacation, Wedding, Everyday, unknown, Party, Date, Work, Formal Affair
-Overall_fit  | The overall fit of the garment as judged by customer. |True to Size, Large, Small, Unknown Rented_for |   the type of event for which the garment was rented. |Vacation, Wedding, Everyday, unknown, Party, Date, Work, Formal Affair
+Size_usually_worn  | the size usually worn by the customer. | various sizes Height |  the reported height of the customer in inches. | various heights in inches Age  |the reported age of the customer in years. |various ages in years Band_Size  | The band size of the customer's Bust Size |Integer values betwen 28 and 48.
-Size_usually_worn  | the size usually worn by the customer. | various sizes Height |  the reported height of the customer in inches. | various heights Age  |the reported age of the customer in years. |various ages Bust_size  | the reported bust size of  the customer.|various bustsizes Body_type | what body type the customer thinks they have |athletic, hourglass, pear, straightnarrow, petite, unknown, fullbust, apple
+Cup_Size  | The cup size of the customer's Bust Size |capital letter for Bust Size Body_type | what body type the customer thinks they have |athletic, hourglass, pear, straightnarrow, petite, unknown, fullbust, apple
 Weight | the reported weight of the customer in pounds. |various weights Brand  |the brand of the dress|various brands